 The restaurant refused to pay her claim.
 She had to file a lawsuit and then take her case to the appeals court for justice.
 The trial judge dismissed her case based upon the fact that the condition and existence of the napkins on the floor was known to Jane and was open and obvious.
 However, the appellate court ruled that there was a duty to keep the restaurant premises in a “reasonably safe condition” and whether the danger of slipping on that napkin was open and obvious was an issue of comparative negligence for a jury to decide.

-Here’s Some Advice If You Had A Slip and Fall Accident Because Of A Loose Object on Floor
+Here’s Some Advice If You Had A Slip And Fall Accident Because Of A Loose Object On A Restaurant Floor

 - What is the best accident claim advice that I can share?

 - Slip/Trip And Falls In Florida – An In Depth Look

 - How do the clothes I am wearing affect a slip and fall?